-The International Engine of the Year Awards are presented by Engine Technology International magazine, published by UKIP Media & Events Ltd. The Awards involve the voluntary participation of 62 motoring journalists from 31 countries.
-UKIP Media & Events Ltd receives no advertising or financial support from any car manufacturer or distributor.
+The International Engine + Powertrain of the Year Awards are presented by Engine Technology International magazine, published by UKi Media & Events.
+The Awards involve the voluntary participation of 68 motoring journalists from 31 countries.
+UKi Media & Events receives no advertising or financial support from any car manufacturer or distributor.